kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 If this is not an accurate description of your environment, see our [AWS Cloud Integration](aws-cloud-integrations.md) doc for more options.

-{% hint style="info" %}
+> [!NOTE]
-Kubecost also supports [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) as an alternative to IRSA.
+>Kubecost also supports [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) as an alternative to IRSA.
 To set up EKS Pod Identities, complete steps 1-4 of the below tutorial fully, then follow Step 5 until you are prompted to move to the [optional Step 6](aws-cloud-integration-using-irsa.md#step-6-optional-setting-up-eks-pod-identity) below.
-{% endhint %}

 ## Overview of Kubecost CUR integration